On the probability of generating invariably a finite simple group: Classical groups of bounded rank

-With these choices, it is not difficult to check that, if $q$ is sufficiently large ($q\geq 10$ say), then every $x\in A_b$ is separable, i.e., it has distinct eigenvalues on the natural module.
+With these choices, it is not difficult to check that, if $q$ is sufficiently large ($q\geq 11$), then every $x\in A_b$ is \textit{separable}, i.e., it has distinct eigenvalues on the natural module of the ambient algebraic group $X$.
 In Lemma \ref{order_x_to_the_f} below we will prove a little more.